 Network Marketing Compensation Models

-One area of maturity that’s occurred since inception is the different compensation plans that have been born.
+One area of maturity that’s evolved since inception is the different compensation plans that have been born.

 Once the network marketing business model was proven, companies started experimenting with all kinds of compensation structures.